RamaPramati/StackOverFlowJavaPostsFilter/README.md

 Description:

-This project is for getting all java questions with thier accepted answers and most voted answers which are having "how" in their title from stackoverflow.com
+This project is for getting all java questions with their accepted answers and most voted answers which are having "how" in their title from stackoverflow.com